huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_cluster.md

 * `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id of the cce cluster.
 Changing this creates a new cluster.

+The `masters` block supports:

+* `availability_zone` - (Optional, String, ForceNew) Specifies the availability zone of the master node.
+Changing this creates a new cluster.
 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: